2020PB/police-brutality/reports/Ohio.md

 ### Protester shot in the eye with pellet round | May 30th

-Footage shows a protester show in the eye with a less-lethal round.
+Footage shows a protester shot in the eye with a less-lethal round.
 Additional images show the aftermath with small pellets embedded in the protester's eye.
 Another image from the protester shows what appears to be a bean bag round.
 A news report states the man has lost his eye and that he was shot with a "cloth bag full of pellets."

 tags: bean-bag, less-lethal, protester, shoot

 id: oh-cleveland-5

-geolocation:
+geolocation: 41.5019212,-81.6979831

 **Links**